 Material donations of in-kind goods and qualified services are recorded by the Organization as support at their estimated fair value.
-Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.
+Such donations are reported as support without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
 Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as restricted support.
-Absent donor stipulation regarding how long the donated assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
-Temporarily restricted net assets are reclassified to unrestricted net assets at that time.
+Absent donor stipulation regarding how long the donated assets must be maintained, the Organization reports expirations restrictions when the donated or acquired assets are placed in instructed by the donor.
+Net assets with donor are reclassified to net assets without donor restrictions restrictions at that time.